 Our solar electric breadmaker is used on four times a week, and refrigeration using solar power occurs throughout the day; at night we switch over to the utility.

-Solar electric breadmaker works on mains too; your own staff of life machine is so easy and cheap too.
+Your solar electric breadmaker works on mains power too; your own staff of life machine is so easy and cheap too.

-This page isn't about the virtues of different breadmakers but I notice that the Telegraph lists a new version of our ancient Panasonic electric breadmaker top of the pops.
+This page is not about the virtues of different breadmakers but I notice that the Telegraph lists a new version of our ancient Panasonic electric breadmaker top of the pops.
 Use it on solar and you have the perfect combo.

-Our Panasonic above is twenty years old and has worked all this time without a hiccup, but it's now rather pricey; actually I wouldn't buy the one with all the bells and whistles.
+Our Panasonic above is thirty-years old and has worked all this time without a hiccup, until the paddle jammed recently, but it is now rather pricey; actually I wouldn't buy the one with all the bells and whistles.
 They come today with fancy electronics and umpteen settings.
 I use only one.
 If you want fresh bread in the morning, then you need a timer, but in fact I never use it.

-There's only one important feature to my mind; it must have a five hour cycle.
+There is only one important feature to my mind; it must have a five-hour cycle.
 The longer the dough cures, the better the bread.
-In fact fundis like to leave it in the fridge overnight, but I've never tried that.
+In fact the experts like to leave it in the fridge overnight.

-Stop a moment before rushing off to the store for your electric breadmaker; it's apparently the most underutilized appliance in the kitchen.
-I don't really understand why as it takes me only five minutes to measure out a little dried yeast, add the flour, salt and sugar and a pat of butter; pour in the water and she's away.
+Stop a moment before rushing off to the store for your electric breadmaker; it is apparently the most underutilized appliance in the kitchen.
+I do not really understand why as it takes me only five-minutes to measure out a little dried yeast, add the flour, salt and honey and a pat of butter; pour in the water and she is away.

-In fact unless you're a bit of fruitcake like me, it should only take three minutes; I also like to grind the healthy flour.
-Then of course you have to wait five hours for the perfect, delicious healthy loaf.
+In fact unless you are a bit of fruitcake like me, it should only take three-minutes; I also like to grind the 100% flour.
+Then of course you have to wait five hours for the perfect, delicious overwhelmingly nutritious loaf.
 If you're worrying about your weight, then you can add a dollop of hummus to reduce the glycemic index; in effect, make it into low GI bread.

 Okay, now for the solar part of your electric breadmaker.
 The roofs of some fruitcakes' homes look like the Martians have landed in the night.
 Photovolatic panels collect the energy in sunlight and turn it into electricity.